ngestest/thoughts/README.md

 thoughts
 ========
-  Just a repository of thoughts.
+  Just a repository of random thoughts.